 What is ENQA

 ENQA is a membership association which represents its members at the European level and internationally.
 ENQA members are quality assurance organisations from the European Higher Education Area (EHEA) that operate in the field of higher education.
-The membership criteria of ENQA encompass Part III of the Standards and Guidelines for Quality Assurance in the European Higher Education Area (ESG) and some additional requirements and guidelines.
+The membership criteria of ENQA encompass Parts II and III of the Standards and Guidelines for Quality Assurance in the European Higher Education Area (ESG).
 Bodies that do not wish to, or for whatever reason are unable to, apply to become members of ENQA may request affiliate status within ENQA.
 Affiliates are bona fide organisations or agencies with a demonstrable interest in the quality assurance of higher education.

 What does ENQA do?

 ENQA’s purposes are essentially threefold:

 - to represent its members at the European level and internationally, especially in political decision making processes and in co-operations with stakeholder organisations;

 - to function as a think tank for developing quality assurance processes and systems further in the EHEA, and beyond;